YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/COMP327 - aoo.md

 It is possible to accidentally send money to the wrong recipient in the PayPal.
 * Security: <br>
 PayPal's systems are encrypted, however, there is still hacks and scams.
-* Different Fee: <br>
-Fees of the PayPal payment are different between the credit card and debit card.

 ### 2.3 Micro Payment